Millennium Times Square New York: Construction

 By early 1988, Macklowe was developing a hotel on the 44th Street site.
 A spokesperson for the New York City Department of Buildings said at the time that, since the SRO moratorium had expired, Macklowe was allowed to develop the site.
 In addition, Macklowe had been granted a zoning bonus that allowed the hotel to be built with 20 percent more space than the maximum that was normally allowed in the zoning district.
 Had Macklowe commenced the hotel as originally scheduled, he would not have been granted the bonus.
 Macklowe also received $3.3 million in restitution from the city government after the New York Court of Appeals found the SRO moratorium to be illegal.
 He also received tax abatements under the Industrial and Commercial Development Incentive program.

 The project was managed by Kent Swig, who was Macklowe Properties' vice president and Harry Macklowe's son-in-law.
 McCaffrey & McCall was hired as the marketing agent for the hotel.
 Because this was to be the first hotel in the Macklowe chain, all staff had to be newly hired, unlike in more established chains where more senior staff was transferred from other hotels.
 During the hotel's construction, models of guestrooms and conference rooms were built on the Hudson Theatre's stage.

 In January 1989, the media reported how the City Council had previously overturned the ban on developing the site.
 Some of the council members who had voted to overturn the ban said they did not realize they had voted to do so.
 Harrison J. Goldin, the New York City Comptroller, ordered an investigation into the matter, saying Macklowe had signed a legal agreement in which he had accepted the ban.
 Goldin also urged the city government to issue a "stop work" order on the hotel.
 By then, the structure had been built to either the 25th story or had surpassed the 30th story.
 Koch had given conflicting explanations, first saying the ban had been revoked through legal channels, then suggested that council members did not read the legislation closely.
-A critical piece in The New York Times said "the law was repealed, almost as furtively as Mr. Macklowe's crew had cleared the site".
+A critic in The New York Times said "the law was repealed, almost as furtively as Mr. Macklowe's crew had cleared the site".
 At least one City Council member, Carol Greitzer, wanted the council to protest the fact that Macklowe planned to name the development "Hotel Macklowe".
 Protests over the demolitions continued in later years, as in 1998, when artists posted signs on lampposts outside the hotel referencing the demolitions.